mitramir55/seng637-a4-mreza-kiani/Assignment4-Report.md

 # Explain your SELENUIM test case design process

+For the test case design, we first noted down which features of Staples.com we wanted to test.
+We came up with the following list:
+- Login
+- Registration
+- Searching for Items
+- Adding to Cart
+- Removing from Cart
+- Checkout system

+Following this, we aimed to test these features for either regular use case or with wrong inputs such as invalid emails.
+For login,registration and and checkout we did not include the test cases with correct inputs due to privacy concerns.
+As the test case would include our email and password for it to be succesful.

 # Explain the use of assertions and checkpoints

+Verification was performed at the end of very test case to assert if the test case had passed succesfully or not.
+For example, with the wrong login test case it should show an alert saying email/password are invalid.
+We verify the existence of that alert.
+If it exists on the page then it means our wrong login test case passed.

+We also utilised verification checks for test cases related to the cart system and for checking out.
+Removing an item for cart or going onwards to checkout should not be possible if there are no items in cart.
+For this we used a "verify not text" in Selenium.
+It checked if items in cart were not 0 then proceeded with the test case if true.

 # how did you test each functionaity with different test data

+For the test cases where the user needed to input their own data such as Email or Password, we tested those features with wrong inputs.
+This was due to the privacy concern associated with inputting our legitimate emails and passwords into the test case.
+As these tests would be put on github, we deemed it unsafe.
+Therefore tests associated with Login, Registration and Checkout features were only performed with erraneous data.

+In regards to the Cart feature, we tested it by adding and removing items from it.
+This also utilised the Search feature as an item needed to searched and located to be added to cart.
+For removing items from a cart, there needs to be something in the cart in the first place.
+This is why these 2 tests can not be performed in parallel and removal should be performed after adding to cart has been performed.

 # Discuss advantages and disadvantages of Selenium vs. Sikulix
 - Sikuli Tool is used for automating based on what can be seen on-screen (GUI), whereas Selenium is used to automate testing of Web Applications.